IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl "https://demo.dataverse.org/api/info/exposedSettings/dataset"

-For group reading, there are two lookup modes, defined by the optional "lookupMode" query parameter:
+There are two lookup modes, defined by the optional "lookupMode" query parameter:

 - base: The child groups will not be read and only their names will appear in the response body alongside the parent setting names.
 This is the default option, if not specified.
 - sub: The child groups will also be read, in order to retrieve all their underlying settings and child groups following the tree structure downwards.